 - Requests may not be fulfilled if multiple COVID-19 vaccine clinics are already available in that geographic area.

-- Requests may not be fulfilled if DOH does not have available resources due to multiple conflicting events.
+- Requests may not be fulfilled if we have multiple conflicting events.